 The shareholders should expect the shareholder representative to keep them reasonably informed should any issues arise that could impact the timing or amount of any applicable payments.
 Periodic reporting should be requested so the shareholders understand whether there have been any changes to their economic interests.

 Merger agreements may require the shareholder representative to perform tax reviews or prepare and file certain tax returns.
-The shareholders should feel comfortable the representative has the skills and resources necessary to complete such tasks.
+The shareholders should feel comfortable the shareholder representative has the skills and resources necessary to complete such tasks.

 - Date Tracking

-The shareholder representative should have processes and systems in place to track important dates related to the transaction to ensure no such dates are missed.
+The shareholder rep should have processes and systems in place to track important dates related to the transaction to ensure no such dates are missed.
 These dates can occur years into the future, so it is critical that the representative’s systems are sophisticated and will be maintained for long periods.
 It is not enough to just enter a few dates onto a laptop.

 - Account Reconciliation